 Federal statutes are first published as slip laws (individual pamphlets designated by public law number and containing the text of newly passed legislation).
 At the end of each Congress, the slip laws are compiled and published in chronological sequence as session laws in the official session law publication for federal statutes, United States Statutes at Large.
 West Publishing publishes an unofficial session law set, United States Code Congressional and Administrative News (USCCAN.)

 Below are several websites that provide free access to U.S. Congressional bills.
-For more information about bills, consult the UCLA LibGuide on Federal Legislative History.
+For more information about bills, consult the UCLA Law LibGuide on Federal Legislative History.

 Below are several websites that provide free access to U.S. Congressional committee reports.
-For more information about committee reports, consult the UCLA LibGuide on Federal Legislative History.
+For more information about committee reports, consult the UCLA Law LibGuide on Federal Legislative History.

 Recent committee reports are posted for free online by Congress and the U.S. Government Publishing Office:

 Below are a couple of websites that provide free access to U.S. Congressional hearings.
-For more information about hearings, consult the UCLA LibGuide on Federal Legislative History.
+For more information about hearings, consult the UCLA Law LibGuide on Federal Legislative History.

 Debates on the floor of the U.S. Congress are published in the Congressional Record.
 There is both a daily print edition of the Congressional Record, which consists of softbound pamphlets published every day Congress is in session, as well as a permanent edition, which consists of hardbound volumes that get published at the end of each legislative session.
 The daily and permanent editions are paginated differently, so it is important to consult the appropriate edition that matches your citation.

 Below are links to a few websites that provide free access to the daily and/or permanent edition of the Congressional Record for certain time periods.
-For more information about Congressional debates and using the Congressional Record, consult the UCLA LibGuide on Federal Legislative History.
+For more information about Congressional debates and using the Congressional Record, consult the UCLA Law LibGuide on Federal Legislative History.